 - Muscle pain around the implants

-It is believed that breast implants may contribute to or cause these illnesses through a number of pathways which include:
+It is believed that breast implants may contribute to or cause these illnesses through a number of pathways, which include:

 - Breast implant breakage or rupture